PeppeOsmio/chronofix/README.md

 ## Introduction

-MetaParser is a Go project that can change the modified time of files and/or their EXIF DateTimeOriginal (the time when a picture, a video, etc... were taken) based on the name of the files.
+Media Meta Parser is a Go project that can change the modified time of files and/or their EXIF DateTimeOriginal (the time when a picture, a video, etc... were taken) based on the name of the files.

 ## Get started